sevos19/sevos/README.md

 <a name="ApiAuth"><h3>API Authentication</h3></a>

-eFrontPRO API doesn’t offer any call that it’s public, in other words that it isn’t require authentication.
+eFrontPro API doesn’t offer any call that it’s public, in other words that it isn’t require authentication.
 So you MUST authenticate your requests in order to use the API.
 But before this step, you have to enable its status and find out your personal private API key.

-To enable the API, just navigate to your “**System Settings**” through the eFrontPRO administration control panel and proceed to the “**API**” tab.
+To enable the API, just navigate to your “**System Settings**” through the eFrontPro administration control panel and proceed to the “**API**” tab.
 Check the “**Enable API**” checkbox and click on the “**Save**” button.